Meghan Markle's ailing dad won't walk her down the aisle

 Breaking News Emails

-LONDON — Meghan Markle’s father will not attend her wedding to Prince Harry, the bride-to-be said in a statement Thursday.
+LONDON — Meghan Markle’s father, Thomas, will not attend her wedding to Prince Harry, the bride-to-be said in a statement Thursday.

-The American actress confirmed earlier media reports that Thomas Markle would not be able to walk her down the aisle on Saturday.
+The American actress confirmed earlier media reports that her father would not be able to walk her down the aisle on Saturday.
 TMZ reported that he needed heart surgery.

 Related